zhengzaixiazai/autosub/README.md

 To manually match or see the full list of the lang codes, run the utility with the argument `-lsc`/`--list-speech-codes` and `-ltc`/ `--list-translation-codes`.
 Or open [constants.py](autosub/constants.py) and check.

-To get a subtitles first line language, you can use `-dsl` to detect.
+To get the language of the first line of the subtitles file, you can use `-dsl` to detect.

 - Currently, autosub allows to send the lang codes not from the `--list-speech-codes`, which means in this case the program won't stop.